powerhousepro69/videoinfox/readme.md

 ![Videoinfox DL Playlist](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/DOWNLOAD-PLAYLIST.png)

-Download Playlist: Total Videos downloaded and Videos in URL playlist are displayed for each list.
+Download Playlist: Total number of videos downloaded and videos in URL playlist are displayed for each list.
 When adding a URL, the URL and playlist name are checked to find if the entry already exists to avoid a duplicate entry.
-Yt-dlp will check URL Playlist validity before adding the playlist.
+Yt-dlp will check URL Playlist validity before it is added to the list.
 Removed playlists can be recovered with Restore.
 Update Playlist to download a fresh copy.
+When downlading an entire playlist you can ctrl/c out of a download in progress and restart the download right from where it left off thanks to Yt-dlp's archive feature.
 Browse to download single videos from the playlist.
-You can ctrl/c out of a download in progress and restart the download right from where it left off.
-There will be more features added to Download Playlist.

 BROWSE in Download Playlist.
 Download single videos from the playlist.
 ![Videoinfox DL Playlist](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/BROWSE-DPL.png)